fschwiet/PSHostsFile/README.txt

-Install via nuget.
+Install via nuget (http://nuget.org/List/Packages/PSHostsFile).
 Or run .\build.ps1 and use the PSHostsFile.dll.

 Powershell: